 By using mobile-only ads, you can reach an audience that is more likely to convert.
 This will produce more sales opportunities for your business.
 It’ll also give you a great advantage over competitors who haven’t made this adjustment.

-Run mobile only ads and start creating content that will appeal to people using their smartphones over desktop computers to interact with you.
+Run mobile only ads and start creating content (ad copy) that will appeal to people using their smartphones over desktop computers to interact with you.

 Not all sales funnels are created equal, and they certainly don’t always look the same.
 Many businesses stick with the standard sales funnel format: online ad → landing page → purchase.